pgaljan/mermex/README.md

 This spreadhseet aids authoring, editing, and version control when working with Mermaid diagrams.

 ### Key features:
+- flow diagrams with font awesome support
+- entity diagrms with support for up to 14 entities and 26 attributes each
-flow diagrams with font awesome support sequence diagrams with hashing and titling state diagrams quadrants
+- sequence diagrams with hashing and titling
+- state diagrams
+- quadrants

 ### Prerequisites
 - Basic knowledge of mermaid [flowchart]([url](https://mermaid.js.org/syntax/flowchart.html)) and [sequence]([url](https://mermaid.js.org/syntax/sequenceDiagram.html)) diagram construction